 If you need to pay loan interest on an overdrawn DLA, then the company will also need to pay Class 1A NICs on the interest payments (the current rate is 13.8% for the 2019/20 tax year).
 The company will also be required to complete Form P11D(b) and submit it to HMRC.

 Finally, make sure that you’re not caught out by Bed & Breakfasting.
 This is where you settle a director’s loan by depositing personal cash, only to withdraw the same amount within 30 days.

 Home phone usage

-Cases, where an employee has made calls from their home telephone or personal mobile and the company has repaid the expense, are frequently forgotten.
+The cost of calls made by employees from their home telephone or personal mobile where the company has repaid the expense can be overlooked.
 Be sure to keep a note of all your business phone usage and make sure every call is included.
 Getting a company mobile phone is strongly recommended to avoid any confusion.

 What is a P11D(b)?